 Claryn Nicholas Yoga

-the connection of the mind, the body and the breath
+the connection of the body, the heart and the mind

-For me the practice of yoga is making a connection between the mind, the body and the breath.
-This connection brings me to the present moment, here and now.
-Yoga is not a practice of attainment; rather it’s an unending process of self-discovery and self-transformation.
+For me the practice of yoga is making a connection between the body, the heart and the mind through the breath.
+This connection brings me to the present moment, here and now, it helps me to feel calm, grounded and connected.
+Yoga is not a practice of attainment; rather it’s an unending process of self-discovery, self-healing and self-transformation.

 Yoga is for every body

 Yin Yoga is a relatively modern style of yoga.
 It has much slower pace, gentle and more passive.
 The poses are held longer and the focus is on deeper tissues of the body and stimulating the internal organs.
-Yin yoga is a practice that is yielding, allowing and nourishing and allows self-enquiry, increases our awareness and becomes more accepting.
+Yin yoga is a practice that is yielding, allowing and nourishing.
+It allows self-enquiry, increases our awareness and enables us to become more accepting.
 As a result it helps us to gain peace and contentment in our lives.

 In both Hatha and Yin yoga practices, there are always opportunities to build from as the practice becomes stronger and steadier.
 The transition or flow from posture to posture with the focus on strength, openness, stillness, deeper awareness and breath will become a natural progression.